 Genevieve has contributed articles to nearly every motorcycle

 Powersports Business, Dealernews, Cruising Rider, Easyriders, VQ, Harley-Davidson Enthusiast, Hot Rod

-In addition to acting as editor of WRN, Genevieve served from 2005 to 2012 as the women's point-of-view editor for American Iron, the largest V-twin motorcycle magazine on US newsstands, authoring a monthly column called "The Way I See It," as well as contributing motorcycle feature articles and product reviews.
+In addition to acting as editor of WRN, Genevieve served for seven years, from 2005 to 2012, as the women's point-of-view editor for American Iron, the largest V-twin motorcycle magazine on U.S. newsstands, authoring a monthly column called "The Way I See It," as well as contributing motorcycle feature articles and product reviews.
 Some of Genevieve's columns can be downloaded here.

 From 2007 to 2009, Genevieve contributed to and wrote a monthly column called "Selling to Women" for Dealernews, a powersports trade publication.
 Information from some of those articles has been repurposed here on WRN.
 In recent years, Genevieve has also written monthly columns for Friction Zone and Midwest Motorcyclist, both regional motorcycle consumer magazines.